wp-plugins/simple-links/readme.txt

 == Frequently Asked Questions ==

 = Version 4.0 is not displaying all my 3rd and 4th level pages always.
-How do I bring this back?=
+How do I bring this back? =

 You will find a checkbox in the widget options for Legacy Mode.